Backup: Optical storage

-Many optical disc formats are WORM type, which makes them useful for archival purposes since the data cannot be changed.
-Moreover, optical discs are not vulnerable to head crashes, magnetism, imminent water ingress or power surges, and a fault of the drive typically just halts the spinning.
+Many optical disc formats are WORM type, which makes them useful for archival purposes since the data cannot be changed in any way, including by user error and by malware such as ransomware.
+Moreover, optical discs are not vulnerable to head crashes, magnetism, imminent water ingress or power surges; and, a fault of the drive typically just halts the spinning.

 Optical media is modular; the storage controller is not tied to media itself like with hard drives or flash storage (→flash memory controller), allowing it to be removed and accessed through a different drive.
 However, recordable media may degrade earlier under long-term exposure to light.

 Some optical storage systems allow for cataloged data backups without human contact with the discs, allowing for longer data integrity.
 A French study in 2008 indicated that the lifespan of typically-sold CD-Rs was 2–10 years, but one manufacturer later estimated the longevity of its CD-Rs with a gold-sputtered layer to be as high as 100 years.
-Sony's proprietary Optical Disc Archive can in 2016 reach a read rate of 250MB/s.
+Sony's proprietary Optical Disc Archive can in 2016 reach a read rate of 250 MB/s.